fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 <hr>
 The robots.txt is a text file that is placed in the root directory of a website.
 These are one of the first things that Googlebot looks for when crawling a site.
 It’s highly recommended to add a robots.txt to your site and include a link to your sitemap.xml.

-There are many ways to optimize your robots.txt file, but it’s important to take caution doing so.
+There are many ways to optimize your robots.txt file, but it’s important to take caution in doing so.

 A developer might accidentally leave a sitewide disallow in robots.text, blocking all search engines from crawling sites when moving a dev site to the live site.
 Even after this is corrected, it could take a few weeks for organic traffic and rankings to return.